 Research & Evaluation

-We conduct research and evaluation to use data as a foundation of our work.
-We utilize leading sources and embed research information, data, and findings to inform our professional development and grants.
+We conduct research and evaluation to use data as a foundation for our work.
+We utilize leading sources and embed research information, data, and findings to inform our programs, services, and advocacy priorities.
 We are committed to staying apprised of new research in the field and continually update our services to reflect best practices.

 Building Colorado’s Pyramid Network Hub | 2022